 - Changing your cod supplier: a decision that affects your entire menu: Choosing a cod supplier is not a minor decision.

-- 1. Origin and traceability of the product: A serious supplier will provide you with technical data sheets with origin, capture method, salting and desalting process, and conditions of.
+- 1. Product origin and traceability: A serious supplier will provide you with technical data sheets including origin, catch method, salting and desalting process, and conditions.

 - 2. Consistency between orders: Request samples from 3 different deliveries before committing.

-- 3. Range of available cuts: The best cod in the world loses its value if it arrives in your kitchen in poor condition.
+- 3. Range of available cuts: The best cod in the world loses its value if it arrives at your kitchen in poor condition.

-- 4. Logistics and cold chain: Be wary of suppliers who do not provide clear prices in writing.
+- 4. Logistics and cold chain: Be wary of suppliers who don't provide clear prices in writing.

-- 5. Transparent commercial conditions: The value of a specialized supplier goes beyond the product.
+- 5. Transparent commercial terms: The value of a specialized supplier goes beyond the product.

-- 6. Gastronomic consulting capacity: This gastronomic consulting is a key differentiator between a generalist supplier and one.
+- 6. Gastronomic advisory capacity: This gastronomic consultancy is a key differentiator between a generalist and a specialized supplier.

 - 7. References and track record: If you plan well, 1-2 weeks.

-How long does the process of switching providers take?
+How long does the process of changing suppliers take?

 If you plan well, 1-2 weeks.
-Request samples, test them on 2-3 dishes on your menu, and if everything works, make a gradual transition by keeping stock from the current supplier during the first delivery from the new one.
+Request samples, test them in 2-3 dishes on your menu, and if everything works, make a gradual transition, keeping stock from the current supplier during the first delivery from the new one.

-Is it possible to work with two suppliers at the same time?
+Is it possible to work with two suppliers at once?

 Yes, and many restaurants do.
-You can use one specialized supplier for premium cod (for menu items) and another for general-purpose products (croquettes, brandade).
+You can use a specialized supplier for premium cod (menu dishes) and another for general-use products (croquettes, brandade).
 The important thing is not to compromise the quality of your signature dishes.

-What do I do if a delivery does not meet the standard?
+What do I do if a delivery doesn't meet the standard?

 A professional supplier will have an incident protocol: immediate replacement or credit on the next invoice.
-Establish this in writing before starting the business relationship.
+Establish this in writing before starting the commercial relationship.

 Discover our selection of premium desalted cod for restaurants at Bacalalo.